nipponjo/tts-arabic-pytorch/README.md

 ## Using the model

-This repo uses the [Tacotron2](https://pytorch.org/audio/stable/models.html#tacotron2) model from `torchaudio.models`.
-The `Tacotron2` from `model.networks` wraps the model in order to simplify text-to-mel inference.
+The `Tacotron2` from `model.networks` is a wrapper that simplifies text-to-mel inference.
 The `Tacotron2Wave` model includes the [HiFi-GAN vocoder](https://github.com/jik876/hifi-gan) for direct text-to-speech inference.

 ## Inferring the Mel spectrogram